 Race It!
-2014 will mark the third edition of the Ironman Asia-Pacific Championship in Melbourne.
+2015 will mark the fourth edition of the Ironman Asia-Pacific Championship in Melbourne.
 A race that delivers big on the wow factor, it involves a single-loop swim in scenic Port Phillip Bay, then two laps along the EastLink Tollway, a major freeway closed to traffic, and a 26.2-mile beachfront journey along paved roads and pedestrian paths to St. Kilda.
-Registration opens next week.
 Ironmanmelbourne.com

 Half-Day City Adventure